List of Pirates of the Caribbean characters: Captain Hector Barbossa

-Returning in the third installment, he joins forces with Will, Elizabeth and the Black Pearl crew in their attempt to rescue Jack from the Locker.
+Returning in At World's End, Barbossa was first named "Hector" onscreen by Jack Sparrow.
+In the film, Barbossa joins forces with Will, Elizabeth, and the Black Pearl crew in their attempt to rescue Jack from the Locker and rally the Brethren Court against Lord Cutler Beckett.
 To break the curse confining her to human form, the sea goddess Calypso needs the Pieces of Eight from all nine Pirate Lords.
 It is for this reason that she resurrected Barbossa, the Pirate Lord of the Caspian Sea.
-At the meeting of the Fourth Brethren Court, Barbossa steals the Pieces of Eight from the other pirate lords and uses them to release her.
+At the meeting of the Fourth Brethren Court, Barbossa gathers the Pieces of Eight from the other pirate lords and uses them to release her.
 During the battle against Davy Jones, he officiates a makeshift wedding for Will and Elizabeth.
+After defeating Jones and Beckett, Barbossa once again steals the Black Pearl from Jack and sails in search of the Fountain of Youth, only to find out Sparrow stole the charts from Barbossa.